rgbkrk/is-this-your-pipe/talk-outline.md

 The great thing about the Jenkins box is that you can poke around as part of the build to see what else is available on the box/give a shell and escalate privileges thereafter.

 If you're able to discern if this box is also used to deploy to production, then by all means deploy something to production. ;)

+#### Employ more butlers

+To protect against this, dev/qa should be separate from staging and production.
+If possible, builds should run on their own slave boxes.
+Assume anything on that box can and will be compromised (reduce permissions on API keys).

+What happens if that build passes?
+Can someone just change the test script to pass?